Jumbo Mortgage Loans in California

 What are the eligibility requirements for a jumbo mortgage loan in California?

-To qualify for a jumbo mortgage loan with ID Mortgage Broker, you typically need to have:
+To qualify for a jumbo loan with ID Mortgage Broker, borrowers must meet stricter financial requirements due to the larger loan amounts and increased lender risk.

-• Large down payment: Normally 20% or more of the home purchase price.
+βœ” Large Down Payment: Usually 20% or more of the home purchase price.

 What documentation is required to apply for a jumbo loan?

-• Asset statements: Bank statements and investment account statements to verify cash reserves
+βœ” Bank statements and investment account statements to confirm cash reserves and financial stability.

-• Credit report: A detailed credit history to check on creditworthiness
+βœ” A detailed credit history to assess creditworthiness and eligibility.

-• Appraisal: A professional appraisal of the property to determine market value.
+βœ” A professional appraisal of the property to determine its market value and ensure loan eligibility.

 Are there specific down payment requirements for jumbo loans?